 Immunodeficiency disease can be classified into primary or secondary.
 Patients with primary immunodeficiency have an inherent defect in the immune system that most likely will persist lifelong; while secondary immunodeficiency may be temporary if the underlying cause is discovered and resolved.

-Due to this complex and varied presentation of disease, immunodeficiency is often difficult to diagnosis and manage.
+Due to this complex and varied presentation of disease, immunodeficiency is often difficult to diagnose and manage.
 To aid in prompt and accurate diagnosis, the Cleveland Clinic’s R.J.
 Fasenmyer Center for Clinical Immunology has established a multidisciplinary team experienced in immune dysfunction which includes immunologists, rheumatologist, infectious disease specialists, pulmonologists, hematologists, oncologists and gastroenterologists.

 - Specific antibody deficiency